-True to its original mission to be a model race track, Keeneland today serves as an industry leader in developing and promoting innovations to advance Thoroughbred racing, improve its safety, and preserve the sport’s history and integrity.
+True to its original mission to be a model race track, Keeneland today is an industry leader in developing and promoting innovations to advance Thoroughbred racing, improving safety and preserving the sport’s history and integrity.

 While the racing program is most prominent in the eyes of the public, the sales company is the engine that drives Keeneland.
 Sales revenue funds purse money for horsemen; pays for capital improvements and the costs of operating Keeneland’s expansive facility; enables Keeneland to make charitable contributions that aid the local community and the Thoroughbred industry; and allows Keeneland to pursue innovative equine safety and welfare initiatives and support equine research that benefits all breeds and disciplines.

 Keeneland is the world’s premier Thoroughbred auction house, selling more champions and stakes winners than any other sales company and unmatched in terms of offering the best horses, state-of-the-art sales facilities and a range of client amenities.

 Keeneland’s global brand attracts a diverse international clientele.
 In 2012, buyers from nearly every state and 50 countries, encompassing Europe, the Middle East, Central and South America, Australia, Asia, South Africa, Russia and India, participated in Keeneland’s four annual auctions — its signature September Yearling and November Breeding Stock Sales, the April Two-Year-Olds in Training Sale and the January Horses of All Ages auction – where sales totaled more than $468 million.

 Among its accomplished sales graduates are 78 Breeders’ Cup World Championship winners, 19 Kentucky Derby winners, 21 Preakness winners, 18 Belmont winners, 11 recipients of the Eclipse Award as Horse of the Year and five Epsom Derby winners.